Using the Command Line Interface

 weblv.exe -defaultprofile="c:\documents\wlv\settings.wlvs"

-weblv.exe -url="http://www.relsoftware.com -defaultprofile="settings.wlvs" /start /auto
+weblv.exe -url="https://www.relsoftware.com -defaultprofile="settings.wlvs" /start /auto

 How to Export the Data